Priti Patel: Asylum seekers

 In August 2020, Patel suggested that many migrants were seeking to cross the English Channel to Britain because they believed that France was a "racist country" where they may be "tortured".
 Patel said she did not share those views, but it was a reason why many migrants were crossing the Channel.
 Patel has vowed to make the Channel "unviable" for migrant boats.

 In September 2020, Patel suggested that Ascension Island, which is more than 4000 mi from the UK, could be used to build an asylum processing centre.
-Nick Thomas-Symonds, then–Shadow Secretary of State, said: "This ludicrous idea is inhumane, completely impractical and wildly expensive - so it seems entirely plausible this Tory Government came up with it."
+Nick Thomas-Symonds, then–Shadow Home Secretary, said: "This ludicrous idea is inhumane, completely impractical and wildly expensive – so it seems entirely plausible this Tory Government came up with it."

 In March 2021, Patel published a New Plan for Immigration Policy Statement, which included proposals to reform the immigration system, including the possibility of offshore processing of undocumented immigrants.
 In April 2021, 192 refugee, human rights, legal and faith groups signed a letter which condemned a six-week consultation, organised by the Home Office, on these proposals.
 Signatories of the letter described the consultation as "vague, unworkable, cruel and potentially unlawful".

 In May 2021, a High Court judge criticised Patel in court and said he found it "extremely troubling" that one of her officials admitted the Home Office may have acted unlawfully in changing its asylum accommodation policy during the COVID-19 pandemic in the UK.
 Following the judge's comments, a solicitor representing Patel apologised on her behalf.
 In June 2021, a High Court judge ruled that the Home Office acted unlawfully by housing asylum seekers in an "unsafe" and "squalid" former army barracks.
 The judge found that the Home Office failed to look after vulnerable people and noted that a lack of safety measures had contributed to a "significant" risk of injury and death from fires or from COVID-19.

 In November 2021, following the November 2021 English Channel disaster, the French Government withdrew an invitation to Patel to attend a meeting about the Channel boats crisis, after Johnson called on France to take back people who crossed the Channel to the UK in small boats.
-In March 2022, French Interior Minister Gérald Darmanin said many Ukrainian refugees had been turned away by British officials in Calais and told to obtain visas at UK consulates in Paris or Brussels.
+In March 2022, French Interior Minister Gerald Darmanin said many Ukrainian refugees had been turned away by British officials in Calais and told to obtain visas at UK consulates in Paris or Brussels.